-Dr Weiss is Executive Director of Ariadne Australia Ltd, Chairman of Ardent Leisure Limited and Estia Health Limited, and a director of Cromwell Property Group, Thorney Opportunities Limited, Hearts & Minds Investments Limited, Victor Chang Cardiac Research Institute and The Centre for Independent Studies.
+Dr Weiss is Executive Director of Ariadne Australia Ltd, Chairman of Ardent Leisure Limited, Estia Health Limited, and Cromwell Property Group.
+Gary is a director of Thorney Opportunities Limited, Hearts & Minds Investments Limited, Victor Chang Cardiac Research Institute and The Centre for Independent Studies.
 Dr Weiss was appointed as a Member of the Order of Australia in 2019 for significant services to business and to the community.